 Unexpected visuals are likely to stand out from your competitors!
 Don’t be afraid to experiment with new ideas and enlist the help of varying creatives to give you brand a revamp that draws attention on small and crowded screens.
 And secondly, learn from the king of community and don't be afraid to get your customers and followers involved in the creation of your products.Back to Menu

-The all-in-one, design-focused website builder caught our attention with their aptly-named #AllInOne/#MakeIt campaign (also from the masterminds at Man Vs Machine) that delivered beautiful, high-energy video content to social media feeds and paid social ads.[caption id="attachment_9131" align="aligncenter" width="700"]
+If can be hard for B2B brands to shake things up on social media, but as Squarespace proved earlier this year, it can be done.The all-in-one, design-focused website builder caught our attention with their aptly-named #AllInOne/#MakeIt campaign (also from the masterminds at Man Vs Machine) that delivered beautiful, high-energy video content to social media feeds and paid social ads.[caption id="attachment_9131" align="aligncenter" width="700"]

 The 8 Best Campaigns of Social Media 2018: Squarespace[/caption]To bolster their “Dream it.
 Name it.
 Build it.
 Sell it.
 Grow it.
 Share it.
 Make it Squarespace,” tagline, the bold B2B-er shared heartfelt stories of client journeys, adding depth to what can often be sold as a soul-less service.[caption id="attachment_7402" align="aligncenter" width="650"]

 The 8 Best Campaigns of Social Media 2018: Squarespace[/caption]In addition to the graphic-rich content, Squarespace takes us behind-the-scenes of their content making, including sharing a timelapse video of their latest mural going up.

 When your product may lack an element of soul, why not turn to your customers to breathe new life into your brand.
 Dig deep into how your product addresses their values, concerns, goals, and successes to prove its worth, and pair this message with engaging visuals!

-Tying into its tagline “beauty in real life,” the brand looked to deepen its connection with shoppers through brick and mortar flagships and popups.[caption id="attachment_7404" align="aligncenter" width="450"]
+As direct-to-consumer brand Glossier continues to expand globally, the beauty unicorn continues to nurture its devoted community of enthusiasts.Tying into its tagline “beauty in real life,” the brand looked to deepen its connection with shoppers through brick and mortar flagships and popups.[caption id="attachment_7404" align="aligncenter" width="450"]

-Leading the wave of digital brands opening, Glossier crafted a beautiful space that came complete with on-brand, millennial pink interiors, mirror decals that read “you look good” and a replica of Antelope Canyon where shoppers could take selfies in between swipes of the popular Balm Dot Com—a space made for Instagram.[caption id="attachment_7405" align="aligncenter" width="650"]
+The 8 Best Campaigns of Social Media 2018: Glossier[/caption]While this technically doesn't count as a social media campaign, the social media response to its second retail experience, on Los Angeles’ famed Melrose Avenue, went unnoticed online.
+In short, Glossier created a shopping experience that catered to its mammoth Instagram community.Leading the wave of digital brands opening, Glossier crafted a beautiful space that came complete with on-brand, millennial pink interiors, mirror decals that read “you look good” and a replica of Antelope Canyon where shoppers could take selfies in between swipes of the popular Balm Dot Com—a space made for Instagram.[caption id="attachment_7405" align="aligncenter" width="650"]

-Both locations made big splashes before opening thanks to exclusive previews for top influencers.
+The 8 Best Campaigns of Social Media 2018: Glossier Canyon[/caption]Most recently in New York City, the brand unveiled a new flagship location that generated even more buzz on social media.Both locations made big splashes before opening thanks to exclusive previews for top influencers.
 And of course, both locations coincided with two of their biggest products of the year, Lash Slick and its reformulated Generation G lipsticks.

 As brands devalue the importance of brick and mortar locations, Glossier proves that the in-person experience remains vital for connecting with consumers — but it must be done right.
 Knowing and delivering exactly what your consumer wants at every point of their shopping journey is the key to creating a lasting relationship that translates into long-term revenue.Back to Menu

 Our final nod for best social media campaigns of 2018 goes out to Uber.After a tough and tumultuous 2017, Uber kicked off 2018 by focusing on some positives.With #BeyondFiveStars, the peer-to-peer ridesharing app shed light on its top drivers in an attempt to bring some goodwill back to its brand and encourage users to share positive feedback after their rides.[caption id="attachment_7406" align="aligncenter" width="650"]

 The 8 Best Campaigns of Social Media 2018: Uber[/caption]On YouTube, Uber shared the life stories of their #BeyondFiveStars drivers in 3-minute interviews that highlighted each driver’s life before and after Uber, giving viewers all of the feels.